louis-tru/quark/docs/CURRENT_WORK.md

 - Planned `aaSide` semantics: `aaSide < 0` means inside, `aaSide = 0` means the true edge, and `aaSide > 0` means outside.
 Vertex data currently stores side values at the two expanded band edges, not physical distance.
 - The shader should use derivatives such as `fwidth(aaSide)` to estimate the device-pixel transition width and convert the signed side coordinate into coverage.
 - The promising direction is to improve `AASide` into a GPU-only signed-side edge AA system, not a CPU/software coverage mask.
-- `Path::getAASideStrokeTriangle()` now treats AA subpaths as closed when possible and signs generated `aaSide` from contour winding plus nesting depth: inner side negative, outer side positive.
+- `Path::getAASideStrokeTriangle()` now treats AA subpaths as closed when possible and signs generated `aaSide` from contour winding plus nesting level: inner side negative, outer side positive.
 Fragment shaders still mostly consume `abs(aaSide)`, so shader-side signed coverage remains a follow-up.
-- See `docs/GPU_2D_ANTIALIASING.md` for the full design notes, including coverage-mask limitations, shader-side `fwidth` coverage, body-over-edge depth ordering, and hard cases.
+- See `docs/GPU_2D_ANTIALIASING.md` for the full design notes, including coverage-mask limitations, shader-side `fwidth` coverage, combined body/edge geometry, and hard cases.

 Active AASide experiment branch: